bcaffo/regmodsbook/manuscript/05_linear.md

 Take as a specific instance, when X is blood pressure, no one is interested in studying blood pressure's impact on anything for values near 0.

-There is a way to make your intercept more interprettable.
+There is a way to make your intercept more interpretable.
 Consider that:

 {$$}